mcpython4-coding/Documentation/mcpython/common/event/EventBus.md

             :param info: an info to give for the caller

+            variable signature

         function unsubscribe(self, event_name: str, function)

-            remove an function from the event bus
+            Remove an function from the event bus
             :param event_name: the event name the function was registered to
             :param function: the function itself
             :raise ValueError: when event name is unknown OR function was never assigned